berensp/berensp.github.io/_posts/2024-06-29-farcaster.md

 ## Nerds may care about web3; but will the jocks?

-I can't remember if [@dwr.eth](https://warpcast.com/dwr.eth) came up with this, but in some ways scaling web3 needs to follow the mullet paradigm: business in the front; party in the back...but here web2 in the front; web3 in the back (or, rather, underneath?).
+I can't remember if Dan came up with this or it was someone else, but in some ways scaling web3 needs to follow the mullet paradigm: business in the front; party in the back...but here web2 in the front; web3 in the back (or, rather, underneath?).
 I.e., most people don't care about blockchain or Ethereum or L1 or L2 networks—and, in fact, most users won't tolerate the current clunky UX with wallet signatures: way too complex.

 Users want whatever's differentiated about this new-fangled network, which in the short-term, as we said, is fabulous collection of people; but in the long-run hopefully part of the value prop has to do with blockchain: e.g.:
 - that I can take my connections/followers with me